arieu/aws-lightsail-laravel-script/README.md

-# AWS Lightsail Larvel Script
+# AWS Lightsail Laravel Script
 Script to install, configure and test Laravel apps with Ubuntu 16.4 LTS on AWS Lightsail